narendrasss/ubc/docs/comm-203/09-collective-bargaining/README.md

 | Must have grievance and arbitration process | Cannot suspend unless employee contract provides for it |
 | Can suspend employees who are guilty of a misconduct (subject to it being reduced or rescinded by an arbitrator) | May dismiss *without notice* if employee is guilty of **serious** misconduct (but employee can sue for wrongful dismissal) |
 | When a union employee is dismissed they can file a *grievance* | May dismiss an employee given *reasonable notice* and *severance pay* |

-## Part 2 Questions

-* Explain the difference between culpable and non-culpable behaviour.
-* How would you advise a company to develop a fair disciplinary procedure?